xcat2/confluent-docs/docs/xcatconfluentsetup.md

 permalink: /documentation/configconfluent_xcat.html
 ---

+In order to opt into using confluent as your console service, set the site table value for consoleservice:

+	# chtab key=consoleservice site.value=confluent

 Current xCAT versions include a command called `makeconfluentcfg`.
 This command can be used without arguments to try to define or update all node configuration in confluent based on xCAT configuration.